 Thereafter, meticulously sorted, graded and kept tightly packed in wooden boxes our vanilla continues to mature and improve in flavour much like a fine wine.
 Its flavour and odour come partially from a white crystal, vanillin, which develops inside and on the surface of beans of exceptional quality.

-We go to great lengths to produce small batches of heady high vanillin beans – starting with the insistence that the beans come to full maturity on the vine, like this bean in the picture on the left.
+We go to great lengths to produce small batches of heady high vanillin beans – starting with the insistence that the beans come to full maturity on the vine, like this bean in the picture above.
 This vanilla bean has burst through ripeness, and when nurtured through the curing process to allow its natural, fermented, winey and musky aromas to intensify, will explode in a tumbled network of exquisite downy vanillin crystals.